niladam/romanian-date-time/README.md

 ## Thanks

-This package has been originally built by [Klemen Tušar](https://github.com/techouse/slovenian-date-time)
+This package uses parts from the one originally built by [Klemen Tušar](https://github.com/techouse/slovenian-date-time)